stclib/STC/docs/coroutine_api.md

 * Allows "throwing" errors.
 To be handled in a `cco_finally:` during the immediate unwinding of the call stack.
 Unhandled errors will exit program with an error message including the offendig throw's line number.

-Because these coroutines are stackful, all variables used within the coroutine scope (where usage crosses `cco_yield*` or `cco_await*`) must be stored in a struct which is passed as pointer to the coroutine.
+Because these coroutines are stackful, all variables used within the coroutine scope (where usage crosses `cco_yield..` or `cco_await..`) must be stored in a struct which is passed as pointer to the coroutine.
 This has the advantages that they become extremely lightweight and therefore useful on severely memory constrained systems like small microcontrollers where other solutions are impractical.

 ## Methods and statements